-In 1715 Wanstead manor house was demolished and by 1722, the then owner Sir Richard Mildmay, had erected Wanstead House near the site of the manor house.
+In 1715 Wanstead manor house was demolished and by 1722, the then owner Sir Richard Child, had erected Wanstead House near the site of the manor house.
 Colen Campbell designed this large Palladian mansion, Wanstead House, which was one of the finest of its time.
 Between 1722 and 1735 a number of substantial changes were made to the gardens, which continued to be hugely impressive.
 Local residents and visitors to the area were permitted access to the grounds at specified times.

 After 1700 two main phases of development are discernible in Wanstead Village.
 The first phase is loosely bound up with Wanstead House, its construction in the early eighteenth century and its demolition in the early nineteenth century.
 In the eighteenth century, Wanstead began to attract wealthy residents with interests in London.
 Improvements in the road network as a result of a Middlesex and an Essex turnpike encouraged the growth of Wanstead.
 The location of such a large and finely constructed mansion and elaborate estate grounds also made Wanstead Village an attractive place to live for the wealthy.
 As late as 1670, there were only 40 houses recorded in the parish of Wanstead.
-By 1796, the number of houses in the parish of Wanstead had grown to 150.
-In 1762, 70 of the 112 houses located in the parish of Wanstead were said to be mansions.
+By 1796, the number of houses in the parish of Wanstead were said to be mansions.
 Houses were concentrated to the north of Wanstead House in the present day High Street, Eastern Avenue and Nutter Lane.